miltlima/kom/README.md

 - View CPU and memory usage metrics for all nodes in the cluster.
 - View CPU and memory usage metrics for all pods in the cluster.
+- View Logs from pods and save inside folder komlogs
 - Color-coded output for easy visualization of resource usage levels.

 ### Color-Coded Output